dmarts05/dmarts05/README.md

 ###

-<h2 align="left">👩‍💻  About Me</h2>
+<h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="left">Hey!
-I'm Daniel, a Computer Engineering student who loves playing around with tech.
-Whether it's improving websites, fine-tuning backend systems or tackling something else entirely, I'm up for it!<br><br>- 🔭 I’m currently working as a Web Developer.<br>- 📚 I'm currently learning backend development with Java and Go.</p>
+<p align="left">I’m a final-year Computer Engineering student with a passion for web development and software engineering.
+I thrive on building high-performing, maintainable systems and am always eager to learn new technologies and frameworks.</p>

 ###